cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 ### First time you launch a VM:

-1. In Tools > General Options > Git/SVN > Create RSA Key - generate an RStudio server github key, which will take care of permissions etc.
+1. On RStudio Server, go to `Tools > General Options > Git/SVN > Create RSA Key`
-2. View public key, then add it to GitHub here: https://github.com/settings/keys
+2. Click on "View public key"" then add it to GitHub here: https://github.com/settings/keys
-3. Configure you GitHub email and username:
+3. Open the terminal in RStudio via `Tools > Shell...`, and configure you GitHub email and username:

 ```
 git config --global user.email "your@githubemail.com"
 git config --global user.name "GitHubUserName"
 ```
-4. Check it in the terminal - you should see your GitHub details via `cat .gitconfig` and SSH keys in `ls .ssh` and `ssh -T git@github.com` works.
+4. Check it works - you should see your GitHub details via `cat .gitconfig` and SSH keys in `ls .ssh`, `ssh -T git@github.com` should succeed.

 ### A new GitHub project

+Do the below for each new RStudio Project to download from GitHub:

-1. On GitHub, click the `Clone or download` green button and copy the `Clone with SSH` URI. **Do not copy the browser URL!**
+1. On GitHub, click the `Clone or download` green button and copy the `Clone with SSH` URI. **Do not copy the browser URL! - it won't work**
-2. Put that URI in RStudio Server > New Project > Version Control > Git > Repository URL
+2. Put the URI on RStudio Server via `New Project > Version Control > Git > Repository URL`
 3. The first connect you will need to input "yes" in the scary dropdown
 4. Make changes, push to GitHub via the RStudio Git pane